tigurand/XIVAICompanion/README.md

 You can copy or forward your conversation to in-game chat by right-clicking the message you want to share in Chat Window, then choose one of the menu.
 You can also use Auto RP function to automatically chat using AI.<br />
 **Warning:** Any kind of automation has high risk.
 Use at your own risk.

+**Adventuring with Companion**<br />
+Turn your minion into a companion using Glamourer design.
+Glamourer needs to be installed to use this feature.

 ## Acknowledgements
-This project was originally forked from and inspired by Eisenhuth's [dalamud-chatgpt](https://github.com/Eisenhuth/dalamud-chatgpt).
+This project was originally forked from and inspired by Eisenhuth's [ChatGPT for FFXIV](https://github.com/Eisenhuth/dalamud-chatgpt).
 While the core has been significantly rewritten to use Google's Gemini API and a different feature set, this project would not have been possible without their foundational work.

 The advanced RGB color picker functionality was made possible by open-source code of the [Honorific](https://github.com/Caraxi/Honorific) plugin by Caraxi.
 Thank you for your foundational work.

+Minion to companion feature was inspired by Sebane1's [Artemis Roleplaying Kit](https://github.com/Caraxi/Honorific).
+It's an awesome plugin.